 I consider myself a hobbyist game developer, someone that enjoys creating simple video games, with no pressure, expectation or desire to achieve a financial return.

 Although I would love to master advanced 3D game engines such as the Unreal Engine or Unity, the time and effort required would be significant.
-Therefore, I focus on 2D game engines such as GameMaker Studio 2 and more recently Construct 3.
+Therefore, I focus on 2D game engines such as GameMaker Studio 2.

 Over the years, I have shared some of my personal projects, alongside general observations covering gaming related topics: